 Birds have a variety of beak specializations, but their diet may change seasonally.
 Both hummingbirds and sparrows will include insects in their diet when raising young – for more protein, and will eat more fatty foods to prepare for migration.
 Some birds, such as the Long-billed curlew or Woodcock, can open the tip of the bill while probing in the ground or mud or sand without opening the entire bill.
 In a number of birds such as orioles and starlings, the need to open their jaws (gape) to expose food inside a fruit or bud, in the ground, etc.

 Birds’ bills are evolutionarily shaped by their environment, often food size or abundance.One example can be explained by the fact that insects are more abundant (numbers and species) and get bigger in the tropics than in the more temperate regions.
-Thus with more to choose from, birds can specialize and vary over a greater range – especially on the bigger bill side.We often find that prey size and bill size are positively correlated
+Thus with more to choose from, birds can specialize and vary over a greater range – especially on the bigger bill side.We often find that prey size and bill size are positively correlated, but not always.

-But we can also find other results: body size of the bird (not the bill) and prey size are sometimes correlated.
-Why?
-Terns and gulls, for example, have less specialized bills.
+Sometimes the body size of the bird (not the bill) and prey size are sometimes correlated.